-Another of SMART's great successes has come in securing outside private, local, regional, State and Federal resources and grant funds to maximize the impact of Measure Q resources for the voters of Marin and Sonoma Counties.
+SMART has succeeded in securing outside private, local, regional, State and Federal resources and grant funds to maximize the impact of Measure Q resources for Marin and Sonoma Counties.
 In 2008, Measure Q outlined a successful approach taken by most if not all transportation districts in California: "SMART requires this measure in order to provide matching revenues to existing state and federal transportation grants, to bond for the construction of the project, and to provide funding for the on-going operation and maintenance of the project."